IPMA

 ➤ supports your project management in managing your projects with comprehensive project controlling functions?

-➤ also facilitates the closing phase in accordance with the IPMA standard with reporting and document management functions?
+➤ also facilitates the closing phase with reporting and document management functions?

 Phases I and II: Initialization and definition

-The initialization and definition phases in accordance with the IPMA standard are fully covered by the project preparation functions in Projektron BCS.
-The “Apply for project” wizard guides you step by step through all the relevant stages to the finished project application.
+Project preparation can be fully mapped in Projektron BCS: The “Apply for project” wizard guides you step by step through all the necessary stages—from the initial project idea to the finished project application.

 Project goals: Software-supported target definition